Paramaraj12/QADSM-QUALITY-OF-AIR-DETECTION-AND-SYSTEM-MONITORING-USING-MQTT-WITH-NANO-TECHNOLOGY/README.md

-Hi Guys, This is the New Technology that Enables the Low Power Consumption, reduction Of complexity and reduce the size in the IoT Stream Development.
+Hi Guys, This is the New Technology that Enables the **Low Power Consumption**, reduction Of complexity and reduce the size in the IoT Stream Development.
  Feature Technologies included
-      Nano Gas Sensors
+      **Nano Gas Sensors**
-          In India The Smart City Project That  Will Enclose With the Nano Technology.In 2023 The Whole India villages will use the most of Nano Materials.
+          In India The **Smart City** Project That  Will Enclose With the Nano Technology.In 2023 The Whole India villages will use the most of Nano Materials.
+IMPORTANT NOTE- *****The nodemcu and the nano gas sensor chip design is developing by the CADENCE IC Design tool******

 INTRODUCTION: